NynneKajs/glinty-granular-materials-vr/README.md

 # Real-Time Rendering of Sand in Virtual Reality
-Code repository for the project 'Real-Time Rendering of Sand in Virtual Reality'

 ## Description

-% what is it
-% link to article
+This repository contains the code behind the project for _Real-Time Rendering of Sand in Virtual Reality_.
+The article describing the project can be found [here](https://www.google.com/webhp?hl=da&sa=X&ved=0ahUKEwja-9SS5tn3AhVxSvEDHbrrB04QPAgI).
+The project is implemented in Unity version 2021.2.15f1.
+The demo (demo.exe) has been developed for Oculus Rift S and has not been tested for other versions.

 ## How to use this project